Investing Investing Basics

 Fact checked

 Once you’re on track with your long-term investing goals and strategy, you might have a little extra cash to put toward alternative investments.
-Many people like adding alternative assets because they offer diversification as well as potential returns that aren’t tied to the bond or stock markets.
-Plus, these alternative investments could provide growth that might beat out more mundane portfolio allocations.
+Many people like adding alternative assets because they offer diversification and aren’t tied to the bond or stock markets.

-Investing in wine provides you with an asset that not only has potential for future growth, but is also tangible in some cases.
-For the most part, if the price drops or if the performance isn’t what you expected, you can at least drink the wine and derive pleasure from the good taste.
+Investing in wine as an asset that not only has potential for future growth but can be tangible.
+If the price drops or the performance isn’t what you expected, you and your friends can drink the bottle (if you’re not making money, at least you can make an experience).

-If you’re interested in wine investing, here’s what you need to know before you get started.
+If you’re interested in wine investing, here’s what you need to know to get started.

 What is wine investing?